-ACCS student celebrates birthday at the school with a drive-through party - Mississippi's Best Community Newspaper
+Photo Gallery: ACCS student celebrates birthday with drive-thru party - Mississippi's Best Community Newspaper

-ACCS student celebrates birthday at the school with a drive-through party
+Photo Gallery: ACCS student celebrates birthday with drive-thru party

-Karleigh Williams jumped up and down as she received presents from family and friends driving by in their cars.
-Kaleigh’s mom Hannah Williams said even the elementary principal drove through the school’s parking lot for the party Saturday.
+Karleigh Williams, who just turned 9 years old, jumped up and down as she received presents from family and friends driving by Adams County Christian School in their cars on Saturday.

+Kaleigh’s mom Hannah Williams said even the elementary principal drove through the school’s parking lot for a drive-thru birthday party Saturday.

-Karleigh is a third grade student at Adams County Christian School and will have a birthday party hopefully in the summer, Hannah said.
-Karleigh’s grandmother Tammy Wilson said it is sad they had to hold a drive-through party because of COVID, but was happy it went well.
+Karleigh is a third grade student at Adams County Christian School and will have another birthday party hopefully in the summer, Hannah Williams said.

+Karleigh’s grandmother Tammy Wilson said it is sad they had to hold a drive-through party because of COVID-19 but was happy it went well.

 State reports 2,680 new COVID-19 cases, 70 new COVID related deaths